Daniel-KM/Omeka-S-module-BulkExport/README.md

 ------------------------------------

 - Two columns with the same headers should be mapped the same.
-- Empty boolean values with the action "replace" are skipped and they don't mean "false".
+- Empty values for boolean metadata (is_public…) in spreadsheet reader are skipped and they don't mean "false" or "true".
+- In case of insensitive duplicate, the first one is always returned.

 TODO
 ----